 A screen and illuminating lamps covering the full aperture of the telescope for calibrating the instrumental response over the full field of view.
 The screen will be mounted on the inside sloping panels of the dome oriented so that it may be viewed normal to the optical axis of the telescope.
-Three sets of lamps will be mounted on the telescope to illuminate the spot: a high intensity set for quick exposures, a continuum source with color balance filters, and a third source TBD.
+Two banks of flat field lamps will be provided: a high intensity set for quick exposures and a continuum set with color balance filters.